jamesplease/fi-calc-guide/src/other/faq.md

 ### Will you be adding new data?

 Yes, if the data is not currently up to date it should be updated soon.
 Data for each year will typically be added in the second half of the following year.

-For example, data for 2020 can be expected to be added some time around or after June 2021.
+As an example, data for the year 2050 could be expected to be added some time around or after June 2051.

 ### Are the dollars shown in the results page real or nominal?